waikato-datamining/image-dataset-converter/README.md

 options:
-  -h, --help            show this help message and exit -g GENERATOR, --generator GENERATOR
+  -h, --help            show this help message and exit --exec_generator GENERATOR
+                        The generator plugin to use, incl. its options.
+                        (default: None)
-                        The generator plugin to use. (default: None) -n, --dry_run         Applies the generator to the pipeline template and only outputs it on stdout. (default: False) -P PREFIX, --prefix PREFIX
+  --exec_dry_run        Applies the generator to the pipeline template and
-                        The string to prefix the pipeline with when in dry-run mode. (default: None) --placeholders FILE   The file with custom placeholders to load (format: key=value). (default: None)
+                        only outputs it on stdout. (default: False) --exec_prefix PREFIX  The string to prefix the pipeline with when in dry-run mode. (default: None) --exec_placeholders FILE
-  -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        The file with custom placeholders to load (format: key=value). (default: None) --exec_logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```